Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Derivation of the mean field dynamics

 \subsubsection{An additional compactness argument}

-Here, the compactness assumptions~(A\ref{eq.hypcomp}) is translated into some compactness property of the Wick symbol $b_{1}$\,.
+Here, the compactness assumption~(A\ref{eq.hypcomp}) is converted into some compactness property of the Wick symbol $b_{1}$\,.
 It allows to refer indirectly to Proposition~\ref{pr.polycomp} and to take the limit as $\varepsilon\to 0$ in the term with $j=1$ in \eqref{eq.traceWxi}.
 With the rough estimates used in Proposition~\ref{prop-1}, the terms in \eqref{eq.traceWxi} corresponding to $j>1$ with a factor $\varepsilon^{j-1}$ will vanish as $\varepsilon\to 0$\,.
-The next Lemma applied with $\tilde{\varrho}_{\varepsilon}(s)$ in the integral term of \eqref{eq.traceWxi}, will end the proof of Proposition~\ref{conteq}. \begin{lem} Let $\varrho_\varepsilon$ be a family of normal states on $\H$ satisfying for some constant $C>0$ the estimate
+The next Lemma applied with $\tilde{\varrho}_{\varepsilon}(s)$ in the integral term of \eqref{eq.traceWxi}, will end the proof of Proposition~\ref{conteq}. \begin{lem} Let $\varrho_\varepsilon$ be a family of normal states on $\H$ satisfying for some finite constant $C>0$ the estimate

 Here $S_{\varepsilon}$ is given by Definition~\ref{de.opref}\,.
-Assume that $\mathcal{M}(\varrho_\varepsilon)=\{\mu\}$, then for any $\xi\in \Z_1$\,,
+Assume that $\mathcal{M}(\varrho_\varepsilon{, \varepsilon\in (0,\bar\varepsilon)})=\{\mu\}$\,, then for any $\xi\in \Z_1$\,,

 \end{lem} \proof The polynomial $b_1(s,\xi)\in \P_{1,2}+\P_{2,1}$ splits into two similar terms, namely

 with their associated operators